 If you’re considering building a new tennis court, or perhaps you’d like to know how you can get more use out of your existing one, Taylor Tennis Courts highly recommend a pickleball court on tennis court installation.
-We can come to your court’s location and convert your space into a multi-sport court where both activities can easily be played, or we will include the specifications for the two sports in the design and preparation of your new build.
+We can come to your court’s location and convert your space into a multi-game court where both activities can easily be played, or we will include the specifications for the two sports in the design and preparation of your new build.

 A pickleball court is only approximately one-fourth of the size of a standard tennis court, so when we combine them, we just apply the court markings on top of the tennis court in a way that maintains the clarity and boundaries of both spaces.
 You’ll just need to acquire the necessary equipment for each activity, because those items are very different, and lower the net to 34” in the center for your pickleball games.